GilOliveira/schemadotorg/modules/schemadotorg_layout_paragraphs/README.md

   instance, form display, and view display.
 - Configure paragraph libraries support when the 'Layout Paragraphs Library' module is enabled.
-- Enable 'style_options' for paragraph types used in Layouts.
+- Enables 'style_options' for all paragraph types used in layout paragraphs.
+- Customizes Quotation, Statement, Header, and ItemList paragraph output.

 Requirements